Heart for humanity: Hawkins uses livestock passion to help others

 “They work hard at blessing other families, and that’s a big deal.
 I can always go out and gather eggs and have fresh eggs, but that’s not something that a lot of people can do.”

-But Hawkins has seen her impact first-hand, recalling one instance when she met a woman who was raising her grandchildren inquiring about eggs.
+Hawkins has seen her impact first-hand, recalling one instance when she met a woman who was raising her grandchildren and inquiring about eggs.

 Upon Hawkins asking the woman if she would like to have more than one dozen, Hawkins saw the woman tear up as she asked, “Could I?” before telling her, “I’ll give you as many eggs as you want.”

-While Hawkins doesn’t believe her donations are “anything great,” she’s more concentrated on its overall purpose.
+While Hawkins doesn’t believe her donations are “anything great,” she’s more concentrated on the overall purpose.

 (0) comments